learn-co-curriculum/cssi-4-cartoon-collections/README.md

 planeteer_calls = ["earth", "wind", "fire", "water", "heart"]
 ```

 It should then capitalize each element and add an exclamation point at the end.
-The return value of this function should be an array.
+The return value of this function should be a list.
 Example:

 ```python
 summon_captain_planet(planeteer_calls)